GLOBAL MARKETS-China concern, Italy uncertainty weigh on stocks

 * Euro dips as talk of ECB rate cut gains strength

-The euro retreated after last week’s soft manufacturing data increased expectations the European Central Bank could cut interest rates to boost the region’s economy.
+The euro retreated after last week’s weak manufacturing data increased expectations the European Central Bank could cut interest rates to boost the region’s economy.

+Currency markets were also looking ahead to rate-setting meetings being held by central banks in Japan, Canada and Australia as evidence mounts of weaker global growth.

-On Sunday, China reported that its services sector expanded in February at the slowest pace in five months, and factory growth also cooled to multi-month lows.
-The government could also increase down-payments and loan rates for buyers of second homes in cities where prices are rising too quickly.
+On Sunday, China reported that its services sector expanded at the slowest pace in five months in February, and factory growth also cooled to multi-month lows.
+The government could increase downpayments and loan rates for buyers of second homes in cities where prices are rising too quickly.

-Stocks on Wall Street faced technical resistance as they hover near historic highs.
-The S&P and Dow are up more than 6 percent and 7 percent, respectively, so far this year.

-“We are hitting a bit of technical resistance here, but the momentum is still there and the market is still seen undervalued.
-It could be anything that pushes the market above this level soon,” said Robert Pavlik, chief market strategist at Banyan Partners LLC.
+Worries about global economic growth prompted investors to step back from U.S. equities, and Wall Street opened slightly lower.

+“There’s still a lot of uncertainty, but it doesn’t seem like the weakness has any follow-through because there’s a lot of people that have underperformed or are underinvested and jump in on any kind of weakness,” said Alan Lancz, president at Alan B. Lancz & Associates in Toledo, Ohio.

-The large decline in Chinese stocks sent MSCI’s world equity index down around 0.2 percent.
-European shares closed down 0.02 percent at 1,168.36 after a 2.1 percent fall in mining stocks, which are highly exposed to change in the growth outlook.
+The less optimistic economic outlook sent MSCI’s world equity index down around 0.3 percent.
+European shares were 0.2 percent lower dragged by a 2.1 percent fall in mining stocks, which are highly exposed to change in the growth outlook.

-A lack of progress in talks to form a new Italian government after last week’s inconclusive elections weighed most on the country’s stocks, down 0.85 percent, while 10-year bond yields rose to 4.879 percent after hitting more than 5 percent earlier in the session.
+A lack of progress in talks to form a new Italian government after last week’s inconclusive elections weighed most on the country’s stocks and bonds, with 10-year bond yields up three basis points at 4.846 percent.

-Analysts said yields could have climbed higher but for the European Central Bank’s promise to support struggling nations but there remained doubts over how this could be implemented without a government able to enact tough reforms.
+Analysts said the decline would have been steeper but for European Central Bank’s promise to support struggling nations but there remained doubts over how this could be implemented without a government able to enact tough reforms.

 Rising expectations that euro zone economic worries could prompt the ECB to cut interest rates sooner than previously anticipated weighed on the euro.